pallets/flask/docs/patterns/appdispatch.rst

 Application dispatching is the process of combining multiple Flask applications on the WSGI level.
 You can combine not only Flask applications but any WSGI application.
-This would allow you to run a Django and a Flask application in the same interpreter side by side if you want.
+This allows you to run a Django application and a Flask application in the same interpreter side by side.
 The usefulness of this depends on how the applications work internally.

 The fundamental difference from :doc:`packages` is that in this case you